indigo-oce/freshboard/README.md

 ## What is this?
 This is for the [Build A Laravel App With TDD](https://laracasts.com/series/build-a-laravel-app-with-tdd) project, which I did a few years ago (2020).
 I'm doing it again, using it as an opportunity to learn more about git (merging from other repos), and I will be using the testing skills to make tests for the [Laravel 8 From Scratch](https://laracasts.com/series/laravel-8-from-scratch) course.

+## Note: Skip The UI
+To anyone who does this course, most of the UI stuff is out of date, and most of the value is in the testing side.
+So probably just do bare html (I've already set up laravel breeze so I'm using that, but it was more of a hassle than it was worth).

 ## Git Commit Style
 I will commit changes based on their features, then do an empty commit for each episode.
 This allows clear distinctions for what episode changes are from, and allows reverting changes because sometimes multiple techniques for something are shown.